 The Jane Eyre quotes below all refer to the symbol of Portraits and Pictures.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of Jane Eyre published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of Jane Eyre published in 2006.).

 Chapter 2 Quotes

 Returning, I had to cross before the looking-glass; my fascinated glance involuntarily explored the depth it revealed.
 All looked colder and darker in that visionary hollow than in reality: … the strange little figure there gazing at me, with a white face and arms specking the gloom, and glittering eyes of fear moving where all else was still, had the effect of a real spirit.

 The timeline below shows where the symbol Portraits and Pictures appears in Jane Eyre.
 The colored dots and icons indicate which themes are associated with that appearance.

 ...learns that Jane can draw, Rochester is intrigued and asks to see her work.
 Jane's pictures show sublime and desolate scenes, including a drowning on a bleak ocean, storm clouds behind... (full context)

 ...Jane chastises herself for thinking she ever had a chance with Rochester.
 She draws two pictures—a homely self-portrait and a romantic image of Blanche—to remind her of their respective social positions,... (full context)